aronmandrella/crud-app-with-react-frontend-and-node-backend/README.md

 ## About tests

-Currently I've added tests only for `packages/globals` package.
-I'll add tests for `packages/backend` and `packages/frontend` later this week.
+Currently I've added tests only for `packages/globals` and `packages/backends` packages.
+I'll add tests for `packages/frontend` later this week.

 ## How to run